fmrtl73/pxdocs/content/install-with-other/nomad/installation/install-as-a-nomad-job.md

     PORTWORX_AUTH_JWT_ISSUER=portworx-uswest-02-cluster1.io
     ```

-4. Populate the values in your `portworx.nomad` job "env" section with the values you generated in the steps above:
+4. Populate the values in your `portworx.nomad` job `env` section with the values you generated in the steps above:

     ```text
           # setup environment variables for px-nodes